 Flowering Season: May to June in Arizona; April to September in California and May to July in Texas.

-Elevation: Below 4,000 feet
+Elevation: Below 4,000 feet (1,219 m).

 Recorded Range: In the United States, Screw Bean Mesquite is found in the southwest in the states of; AZ, CA, NM, NV, TX and UT.
 It is also native to northern Mexico and possibly northern Baja California.

 Wetland Indicator: In North America Prosopis pubescens has the following wetland designations;

 FAC, Facultative, occur in wetlands and non-wetlands.

-Comments: Screw Bean Mesquite may be a dominant species lower elevation riparian areas or mesquite bosque habitats.
-The flowers provide an important source of nectar for desert honey-bees and wildlife and livestock eagerly eat the leaves and sweet pods or Screw Bean Mesquite.
+Comments: Screw Bean Mesquite may be a dominant species in lower elevation riparian areas or mesquite bosque habitats.
+They are often 1 of 2 or 3 other co-dominant species in the bosque habitat.